monoscope-tech/apitoolkit-landing/blog/api-logs-and-metrics/index.md

 To track the error rate of your API, you need to log and classify every request that results in an error.
 An error is any response that has a status code other than 2xx (success) or 3xx (redirection).
 The most common types of errors are 4xx (client errors) and 5xx (server errors).
 You need to assign a category and a message to each error to identify its type and cause.
 For example, a 404 error can be categorized as "Not Found" and have a message like "The requested resource does not exist".

 To analyze the error rate of your API, you need to use a tool or service that can aggregate and visualize your API logs and metrics in real time.
-Try [APIToolkit](https://monoscope.tech/).
+Try [monoscope](https://monoscope.tech/).
 We can help you calculate the error rate of your API over time and alert you when it deviates from a normal range or exceeds a predefined threshold.

 ![Error rates](./api-error-rates.png)
-Image source: Tracing and analyzing error rates on APIToolkit
+Image source: Tracing and analyzing error rates on monoscope

 ### Identifying recurring issues